sandgardenhq/getting-started/local/README.md

 ### Setup

-1. Copy the environment file and add your API key:
+1. Open the .devcontainer directory from the `getting-started` repo in VS Code, then make a copy of the '.env.example' file in the same directory and rename the copy as '.env'.
+You can also execute this command in your terminal:
    ```bash
    cp .devcontainer/.env.example .devcontainer/.env
    ```